Improving Value-at-Risk prediction under model uncertainty

 The implementation of G-VaR forecasts requires the existence of an adaptive window $W_0$ that enables estimation of the variance parameters $(\underline{\sigma}_t,\overline{\sigma}_t)$ of the G-Normal distribution $N(0,[\underline{\sigma}^2_{t},\overline{\sigma}^2_{t}])$ used at some given time point $t$.
 Figure~\ref{w0} displays the values of $W_0$ for the different values of $\alpha$ given in Tables~\ref{table:sp1000}-\ref{table:sp250}.

 { $W_0$ increases with risk level $\alpha$.
-As explained earlier (see comments after Assumption~\ref{ass-2}), a smaller $\alpha$ implies greater volatility, and a smaller window $W_0$ is thus needed under the worst-case scenario adopted in this paper.}
+As explained earlier (see comments after Condition~\ref{ass-2}), a smaller $\alpha$ implies greater volatility, and a smaller window $W_0$ is thus needed under the worst-case scenario adopted in this paper.}

 \tabfig{Figure~\ref{w0}}

 { The information carried by these experimental values of $W_0$ can be pushed further.
 In Figure~\ref{np500}, we compare the values found for both the NASDAQ Composite Index and S\&P500 Index under different risk levels $\alpha\in\{0.003,0.005,0.01,0.025,0.05\}$, with the historical window size fixed at $W=500$.
 Because under our worst-case scenario, smaller window sizes $W_0$ correspond to higher volatility (and thus higher risk in the index), we can assume that the S\&P500 Index return is riskier than the NASDAQ Composite Index return at risk level $\alpha=0.025$.
 Their degree of risk is comparable at risk level $\alpha=0.01$, and the S\&P500 Index is probably less risky at risk levels $\alpha=0.003,0.005$, and 0.05.}